Debye model: Extension to liquids

 It was long thought that phonon theory is not able to explain the heat capacity of liquids, since liquids only sustain longitudinal, but not transverse phonons, which in solids are responsible for 2/3 of the heat capacity.
 However, Brillouin scattering experiments with neutrons and with X-rays, confirming an intuition of Yakov Frenkel, have shown that transverse phonons do exist in liquids, albeit restricted to frequencies above a threshold called the Frenkel frequency.
 Since most energy is contained in these high-frequency modes, a simple modification of the Debye model is sufficient to yield a good approximation to experimental heat capacities of simple liquids.
+More recently, it has been shown that instantaneous normal modes associated with relaxations from saddle points in the liquid energy landscape, which dominate the frequency spectrum of liquids at low frequencies, may determine the specific heat of liquids as a function of temperature over a broad range.

 Debye frequency

-The Debye frequency (Symbol: $\omega_{\rm Debye}$ or $\omega_{\rm D}$) is a parameter in the Debye model.
-It refers to a cut-off angular frequency for waves of a harmonic chain of masses, used to describe the movement of ions in a crystal lattice and more specifically, to correctly predict the heat capacity in such crystals to be constant for high temperatures (Dulong–Petit law).
-The term was first introduced by Peter Debye in 1912.
+The Debye frequency (Symbol: $\omega_{\rm Debye}$ or $\omega_{\rm D}$) is a parameter in the Debye model that refers to a cut-off angular frequency for waves of a harmonic chain of masses, used to describe the movement of ions in a crystal lattice and more specifically, to correctly predict that the heat capacity in such crystals is constant at high temperatures (Dulong–Petit law).
+The concept was first introduced by Peter Debye in 1912.

-Throughout this whole article periodic boundary conditions are assumed.
+Throughout this section, periodic boundary conditions are assumed.